pensadotech/VetClicnic/README.md

 The application provides functionality to add basic elements as Doctors, Patients, and medicines, which are used to create appointments or calculate medicine dosage for patients.

-In addition, the application offers a restricted login functionality and the capability to send emails for Appointments and user accounts.
+In addition, the application offers a restricted login functionality.Users defined as 'admin' will have full funcitonality, and regular users will be able to view data, but cannot create key information.

 The application uses key **npm** components such as: _mongoose, react-dom, axios, nodemailer, password-hash, moment/react-moment_.